 The topic 'Mobility poverty' is on the agenda of the Mobility, Green and Public Space committee of the Municipal Council.

-The government, province and municipalities in the Utrecht region are going to invest in Public Transport.
-From 21-29 November 2024, the municipality of Utrecht is organising five consultation hours where you can have your say.
-Read more about it here.
+The state, province and municipalities in the Utrecht region are going to invest in Public Transport.
+Read more about it

 BikeFlip and the Leergeld foundation offer families with a small budget a free children's bike.
 The start-up BikeFlip offers subscriptions to circular and refurbished children's bikes, with an exchange and repair service.
 Anyone who trades in a bike gets a 1-3 month discount on the subscription.
 From June 3, 2024, you can go to the BikeStation, Demkaweg 25 in Utrecht.